op3ny/Playstube100/README.md

 # The code

-Before we start, we need to test the platform, for that, you can acess [Click Here](http://hsyst.com.br/playstube)
+Before we start, we need to test the platform, for that, you can acess (that project isn't more avaible)

 # Installation